I am a chartered research psychologist and freelance neurodiversity consultant with many years experience in neurodevelopmental disorders.

 Created TS online directory of patient associations around the world on ESSTS website.
 Gives an overview of the most important services and contact details of TS Patient Associations, as well as allowing professionals to share this information with their patients and open the way to support in an accessible manner.
 Discover it here.

-What are the barriers to mindfulness for Tourettes?
-The Association for Child and Adolescent Mental Health
+The Association for Child and Adolescent Mental Health.

-Behavioural therapy for tics CBT Today, (publication of British Association for Behavioural and Cognitive Psychotherapies).
+Publication of British Association for Behavioural and Cognitive Psychotherapies.
 Vol 46: 2

 Guest Panelist, 12 August 2020